 As a Cloud Provider, we protect hundreds of clients using enterprise class hardware and secure processes and procedures.
 We provide our clients with enterprise class cyber-security for their desktops and servers.

-We also utilize theses best practices to keep our clients’ data safe:
+We utilize these best practices to keep our clients’ data safe:

-• Mandatory strong passwords and optional encryption or 2FA
+- Mandatory strong passwords and optional encryption or MFA

-• Patch and maintain all your systems with the latest updates.
+- Patching and maintenance for all your systems with the latest updates.

-• Ensure anti-virus, anti-malware and anti-ransomware solutions are in place and up to date.
+- Anti-virus, anti-malware and anti-ransomware solutions in place and up to date.

 Are you doing everything you can to secure your business?
-In the cloud we do all this and more.
+In the Advance2000 cloud we do all this and more…

 Improved Redundancy in the Cloud